underhillanna/PhotosynQ-Documentation/help/_apps_Notebook_Desktop.md

 After the measurement is done, select the **Save** button or shortcut `Ctrl+S / ⌘S` to bring up the save dialog.
 Add a name for the measurement, as well as a name for the experiment.
 Further you can add notes and attach an image selecting a file from your local disk or using your webcam.
 Use the **Save** button at the bottom of dialog to save the measurement to the Notebook.

+***Tip:*** Notebook measurements are saved with the protocol used in the measurement.
+This is helpful, when developing a new Protocol and comparing variables.

 #### View Measurements

 To view a list of your taken measurements you can select **Notebook** from the left side bar, you can select **View -> Notebook** from the top menu bar or you can use the shortcut `Ctrl+2 / ⌘2`.